moralpriest/derohe/docker.md

 ### Script Tag and Docker Hub Arguments
 The build script accepts an **optional tag argument** and an **optional Docker Hub username**.
 If omitted, the default tag is `local` and images are not pushed.

+**The build script will also automatically create `go.mod` and `go.sum` files if they are missing, ensuring Docker builds do not fail due to missing Go module files.**

 **Examples:**
 ```sh